efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-22-superb-tea-roaming-event.md

 **Replacements**
 - {Thunder Dragon}, {Shard of Greed}, {Legacy of Yata-Garasu}, {Good Goblin Housekeeping} and {Jar of Greed} can be replaced by other draw cards (filter by 'Drawing' in the Card Editor)
-- {Caligo Claw Crow} can be replaced for {Blustering Winds}
+- {Caligo Claw Crow} can be replaced for {Blustering Winds} (use it on Gate Guardian)
-- Replace {Spiritualism} and one Draw card with either {Fire Formation - Gyokkou} or {Hey, Trunade!}.
-Use these to clear the backrow (not Field Spell).
-Also, it doesn't matter if they're negated as they're 1 for 1
+- Replace {Spiritualism} and one Draw card with either {Fire Formation - Gyokkou} or {Hey, Trunade!}, use them to clear the backrow (it doesn't matter if they're negated as they're 1 for 1)

 **Risks**
 - If you follow the method above it's risk free - 100% winrate!